ihdavjar/FlapKine/docs/_sources/user_guide/methodology.rst.txt

 - **Assign Transformations:** Apply mathematical transformations — through time-series data files.
 - **Camera & Lighting Configuration:** Adjust view angles, lighting sources, and projection styles.
 - **Export Outputs:** Render scenes into frame sequences or full-length video files.
+- **Inverse Kinematics Calculation:** Calculates euler anlges time-series using just the 3-D position of few chosen points on the wing.

 For a breakdown of all individual windows and their functionalities, see the :doc:`Window Reference <window_reference>` section.